Tech Companies Roll Out Gags for April Fools' Day

 This year, Amazon introduced "Petlexa," a gag that would ostensibly allow pets to interact with the company's Alexa product.

-T-Mobile, which likes to talk about its complete network coverage, now wants to really make sure you're physically covered, with a wearable magenta onesie that would make CEO John Legere proud.
+T-Mobile, which likes to talk about its complete network coverage, touted a wearable magenta onesie that would make CEO John Legere proud.

 "You'll look hot as an unlimited human hotspot," a fake commercial promises.